nielsvermaut/UiTID-for-CakePHP/README.md

 ##Special thanks

 Special thanks to the developers [Jose Lorenzo Rodriguez](https://github.com/lorenzo) and [Jose Diaz-Gonzalez](http://josediazgonzalez.com/) for helping me get this plugin running.

+## What this plugin isn't

+This plugin isn't a complete port of the CultureFeed Net PHP library.
+It only manages logging in with UiTID and fetching the user's data (if you follow the registration tutorial).
+However, once you've implemented the registration tutorial, you'll get the gist of it and be able to write the functionality yourself.
+If you have done so, you may always send a pull request and I'll be happy to merge.